Immediate Care Upon Receiving Your Order

 Strawberries: Keep cold or refrigerate between arrival and planting.
 We ship with roots slightly on the dry side.
 If you cannot plant them for a while, uncover the roots, mist them with water and re-cover, leaving tops exposed.
 Place bundle in paper bag and store on the bottom shelf of your fridge.
 Don’t be alarmed if the tops become brown or mushy: they will generate new leaves.
 Plant when the soil is workable and the threat of hard frost has passed.

-Herbaceous Perennial Plants: Open the bags and check the stock immediately.
+Herbaceous Perennial Plants: Open each bag and check the stock immediately.
 Roots and crowns should be firm and pliable, not squishy or brittle.
 If they are slightly dry, add a little water.
 Generally, a little surface mold is the harmless result of winter storage and will not affect the plant’s future performance.
-Pot up crowns and roots in well-drained potting mix.
-Do not plant directly outdoors.
-If you cannot pot the crowns up immediately, store them in their open bags in a cool (35–40°) location for a short time.
+You may plant directly outside if all danger of freezing has passed, otherwise store them in their open bags in a cool (35–40°) location or pot up plants in well-drained slightly moist potting mix.
+Avoid coiling roots in the bottom of undersized containers.
+Set pots in a protected spot in part-shade until weather allows you to plant.
 Read full planting instructions here.

 Plants leafing out?Some plants may have broken dormancy and begun to leaf out by the time you’re ready for planting.
 These plants will do fine with some care to slowly introduce them to the sun.